kbagge/Taxonomy_dictionary/README.md

     $ hunspell -d en_US,taxonomy myFile.txt

-### Microsoft Word:
+### Microsoft Word: (IN PROCESS)
-- Download the Taxonomy_MS_WORD.dic file from this repository.
+- Download the taxonomy.dic file from this repository.
-- (Optional) Move the file to where Word saves the users custom dictionaries.
+- Open the taxonomy.dic file in notepad and then press save as and select unicode as format instead of.
+- Make a custom dictionary for the user.
+[Here](https://support.microsoft.com/en-us/office/add-or-edit-words-in-a-spell-check-dictionary-56e5c373-29f8-4d11-baf6-87151725c0dc) are instructions for how to create a custom dictionary.
+In short go to File > Options > Proofing  You can call it taxonomy.
+- Copy/paste all the content from taxonomy.dic to the newly created custom dictionary.
+(You can use notepad and CTRL+a, CTRL+c and CTRL+v).
 On windows the custom dictionaries are stored at this location: (Be aware that AppData is a hidden directory)

     C:\Users\<username>\AppData\Roaming\Microsoft\UProof

-- Add the dictionary from word.
-[Here](https://support.microsoft.com/en-us/office/add-or-edit-words-in-a-spell-check-dictionary-56e5c373-29f8-4d11-baf6-87151725c0dc) are instructions on how to add thirdparty dictionaries.
-In short go to File > Options > Proofing > Add > Find the Taxonomy_MS_Word.dic file in the new destination and add it.
+At last make sure that the new dictionary is enabled in Word, it should be automatically after creation, if not, there is also instructions for that in the link above.

 ## Version
 This version have been built with the following versions of the source databases.
-- GBIF Backbone: November 23, 2022.
+- GBIF Backbone: August 28, 2023.
-- Catalogue of Life: December 19, 2022.
+- Catalogue of Life: November 24, 2023.
-- ICTV: November 1, 2022.
+- ICTV: March 3, 2025.
-- LPSN: January 26, 2023.
+- LPSN: 30 March, 2025.
-- Mycobank: March 23, 2022.
+- Mycobank: January 13, 2025.
-- Zoobank: January 9, 2023.
+- Zoobank: March 28, 2025.
-- The World Flora Online: June 28, 2022.
+- The World Flora Online: June 22, 2024.